jonasacres/easysafe-doc/README.md

 1. ...the ability to view, alter, extend, truncate, create and/or drop any packet sent to or from any EasySafe peer.
 1. ...the ability to view, alter, extend, truncate, create and/or delete any file directly created by EasySafe on any host filesystem anywhere in realtime.\[1]
 2. ...knowledge of the contents of every file directly created by EasySafe on any host filesystem at any point in history.
-1. ...knowledge of the archive's seed key and archive ID
+1. ...knowledge of the filesystem's `SeedKey` and FSID
 1. ...knowledge of the version and full source code of any EasySafe application running on any peer
 2. ...knowledge of all key material used to encrypt network communications, including static keypairs, ephemeral keypairs, preshared secrets and any keys derived from aforementioned material.\[2]
 3. ...knowledge of the identities of each peer